Hunter Biden defends his business dealings, but admits 'poor judgment'

 Breaking News Emails

-WASHINGTON — Hunter Biden defended his involvement in foreign businesses but admitted that his last name was the likely reason he was offered to serve on a board of a Ukrainian natural gas company.
+WASHINGTON — Hunter Biden defended his involvement in foreign businesses but admitted that his last name was the likely reason he was offered a seat on the board of a Ukrainian natural gas company.

-Biden, the 49-year-old son of former vice president and 2020 Democratic presidential candidate Joe Biden, is at the center of President Donald Trump’s efforts to have Ukraine investigate his political rival.
-Those efforts by Trump has led to the Democrats in Congress to launch an impeachment inquiry.
+Biden, 49, the son of former vice president and 2020 Democratic presidential candidate Joe Biden, is at the center of President Donald Trump’s efforts to have Ukraine investigate his political rival.
+Those efforts by Trump have led to the Democrats in Congress to launch an impeachment inquiry.

-Speaking publicly for the first time since the impeachment process started, Hunter Biden told ABC News that he used "poor judgment" even though he did nothing wrong.
+Speaking publicly for the first time since the impeachment process started, Hunter Biden told ABC News that aired Tuesday that he used "poor judgment" even though he did nothing wrong.

 “In retrospect, look, I think that it was poor judgment on my part.
 Is that I think that it was poor judgment because I don't believe now, when I look back on it — I know that there was — did nothing wrong at all," Biden said in the interview.